adam-hilton/MP-Music/readme.md

 ## Backlog

-- add support for frame buffer (true headless, no x server)
+- add support for non-X frame buffer (true headless, no x server)
-- make config.yml to support reusable elements
-- more gestures & pose detections
-- refactor for improved performance
-- outline for full pi setup in readme
+- modularize MIDI and OSC commands to be called separately based on config.yaml
+- abstract the image stream so multiple MP meshes can run concurrently
+- create python launcher script to install & run dependency environment